 Workplace equality must be promoted especially in pay, working conditions, terms of employment and career development.
 Your employer must treat everyone equally when it comes to recruitment, orientation, division of duties, promotions and dismissal situations.

 Very different types of discrimination can occur in the workplace.
 It can be, for example, uneven distribution of work tasks, sexual harassment or unfair pay.
-Discrimination may also be indirect and manifest itself as irrelevant or inappropriate requirements during a recruitment process.
+Discrimination can also occur before the actual hiring, if the employer sets irrelevant or inappropriate requirements for the employee to be recruited as selection criteria or in the job posting.
+In a hiring situation it is considered discrimination when, for example, the employer recruits a less meritorious person instead of a more meritorious person solely on the basis of gender.

 Reporting and preventing discrimination